-- The staff member who witnessed the incident should complete an Incident Form for all children involved. - The Nursery Manager will take into account all factors of the incident and decide whether to call the parents at the time or to discuss the incident with them at normal collection time.
+- The staff member who witnessed the incident should complete an Incident Form for all children involved. - The Nursery Manager will take into account all factors of the incident and decide whether to call the parents at the time or to discuss the incident with them at normal collection time

-- Wherever possible the child who has bitten should have their behaviour managed by their key person and the consequence of this behaviour should be explained in a way which is appropriate to the child's age and stage of development. - The child who has caused the bite will be told in terms that they understand that biting (the behaviour and not the child) is unkind and will be shown that it makes staff and the child who has been bitten sad.
-The child will be asked to say sorry if developmentally appropriate or develop their empathy skills by giving the child who has been bitten a favourite book or comforter. - If a child continues to bite, observations will be carried out to try to distinguish a cause, e.g. tiredness or frustration.
-Meetings will be held with the child's parents to develop strategies to prevent the biting behaviour.
-Parents will be reassured that it is part of a child's development and not made to feel that it is their fault, - The parents/carers of the child who has bitten another person will normally be informed at collection time; this must be handled in a sensitive and confidential manner and not discussed openly in front of other parents/carers and children.
-Parents/carers may ask you the name of the child who has bitten or been bit.
-Staff must explain that they cannot disclose this information as confidentiality must be maintained. - Where a child may repeatedly bite and/or if they have a particular special educational need or disability that lends itself to increased biting, e.g. in some cases of autism where a child doesn't have the communication skills, the nursery will carry out a risk assessment.
+- Wherever possible the child who has bitten should have their behaviour supported by their key person and the consequence of this behaviour should be explained in a way which is appropriate to the child's age and stage of development. - The child who has caused the bite will be spoken too in a way that they understand.
+Staff will support the child to the other childs feelings - that biting - If a child continues to bite, observations will be carried out to try to distinguish a cause, e.g.

+Tiredness, developmental concern/delay.
+Meetings will be held with the child's parents to develop strategies to support the child.
+Parents will be reassured that it is part of a child's development and not made to feel that it is their fault, where appropriate an EHA may be filled out seeking alternative professional support. - The parents/carers of the child who has bitten another person will normally be informed at On the phone or at collection time depending on the circumstances; This must be handled in a sensitive and confidential manner and not discussed openly in front of other parents/carers and children. - Parents/carers may ask you the name of the child who has bitten or been bit.
+Staff must explain that they cannot disclose this information as confidentiality must be maintained. - Where a child may repeatedly bite and/or if they have a particular special educational need or disability that lends itself to increased biting, e.g. in some cases of autism where a child doesn't have the communication skills, the nursery will carry out a risk assessment and consult with appropriate proffessioanls.